 The research by world expert Dr William Shotyk was published in the Royal Society of Chemistry’s journal.
 He tested ground water and 15 types of bottled water in his native Canada and 48 brands of bottled water in Germany.
 Though his research found antimony levels well below official contamination levels, the levels greatly increased in bottles that were stored for 3 months or more.

 A possible connection has been made between bacteria which can leach into bottled water and rising levels of food poisoning.

 Brita, Pur, and other kitchen sink filters do not remove Fluoride.
-If you check the websites, and labels, the descriptions state that fluoride is left in the water after filtration.
+If you check the websites and labels, the descriptions state that fluoride is left in the water after filtration.
 Fluoride is added to many bottled waters, as well.
-Last week I told you some of the brands that have Fluoride in them.
-(If you missed last week’s “Is Drinking Water Making you Fat?” article, please email us and request a copy.)
+In a newsletter I told you some of the brands that have Fluoride in them.
+(If you missed “Is Drinking Water Making you Fat?” article, please email us and request a copy.)

 So if you are always on the go, what bottled water can you drink?
 We have compiled a very short list.
 Anything that is in a plastic bottle can leach plastic.
 However, these bottled waters are not reverse osmosis or de-ionized processed and they do not contain fluoride as far as we know.